Vanderbilt Center for Health Services Research

 RESEARCH GRANT PROGRAM | call for applications

-CHSR Research Grants are intended to support discrete research projects that can be completed in a 12-month timeframe of July 1, 2021 to June 30, 2022.
+CHSR Research Grants are intended to support discrete research projects that can be completed in a 12-month timeframe of July 1, 2023 to June 30, 2024.
 This program will support up to 2 research projects with up to $10,000 per award.
-These grants are not intended to supplement already funded research projects, unless it is to add a new element related to the use of race in clinical algorithms or diagnostic tests.
+These grants are not intended to supplement already funded research projects, unless it is to add a new element related to equity in health care delivery or outcomes.

-All faculty, staff, and students at Vanderbilt University Medical Center, Vanderbilt University, and Meharry Medical College are eligible to apply.
-Trainees may apply to serve as the principal investigator but must have a faculty mentor who is actively involved with the project.
+All faculty, trainees, and students at Vanderbilt University Medical Center, Vanderbilt University, and Meharry Medical College are eligible to apply.
+Trainees/students may apply to serve as the principal investigator but must have a faculty mentor who is actively involved with the project.

 Review criteria will include significance of the research topic, scientific rigor of the approach, innovation, and potential impact of the project.
+Projects with a focus on local patient populations or community partnerships will receive priority for funding.
 Applications that seek to develop preliminary data for an extramural grant submission are encouraged.
-NIH is launching new initiatives to end structural racism in health care, in addition to its longstanding funding opportunities in health disparities and health equity.
-Award decisions will be made by a review committee and announcements will be sent to the awardees in late June 2021.
+The NIH has launched new initiatives to end structural racism in health care, in addition to its longstanding funding opportunities in health disparities and health equity.
+Award decisions will be made by a review committee and announcements will be sent to the awardees in June 2023.

 HOW TO APPLY